object-oriented-python/object-oriented-programming/doc/source/3_style.rst

   If a method or attribute is not intended to be directly accessed from outside the class, it should have a name starting with an underscore.
-This provides a clear distinction between the public interface of a class, and its internal implementation.
+This provides a clear distinction between the public interface of a class and its internal implementation.

 Choosing names
 ..............